PowerShell/ProjectMercury/README.md

 2. Your Key should be located under the `Subscriptions` section.
     Click on `Show` to view the primary or secondary key.

+**Registering A New Model:**
+If you would like to register a model into the system, please enter the register command with the following fields:
+Options:
+  -n, --name <name>                    Name of the model -d, --description <description>      Description of the model (optional) -e, --endpoint <endpoint>            Endpoint URL to use for this model -k, --key <key>                      The API key for the model (optional) -m, --deployment <deployment>        The deployment id -t, --tokens <tokens>                The maximum tokens (optional) -p, --system-prompt <system-prompt>  The system prompt for the model --trust <trust>                      The trust level of the model (optional) -?, -h, --help                       Show help and usage information